What Is Intussusception?

 - No food or liquids will be given for the first 12 hours -- after that, clear liquids first, then solid food will be given

-If your child had surgery, he'll likely spend a few hours in a recovery room before being moved to a hospital room.
-He'll get pain medication through an IV and may take acetaminophen for fever.
+If your child had surgery, they'll likely spend a few hours in a recovery room before being moved to a hospital room.
+They'll get pain medication through an IV and may take acetaminophen for fever.

 If the surgeon’s cut, or “incision,” was closed with a gauze bandage, it can be removed a few days after surgery.
 If it was closed with Dermabond or a clear dressing, it will dissolve on its own.

 Your child can have sips of clear liquids to start, then can move on to solid food if the liquids stay down.
-Once he's eating well and feeling better, he can go home.
+Once they're eating well and feeling better, he can go home.

 Two days after the surgery, your child can take a bath or shower.
-Make sure he stays away from contact sports until you have a follow-up appointment with the doctor.
+Make sure they stay away from contact sports until you have a follow-up appointment with the doctor.
 This usually happens within 2 to 3 weeks.